-The Economic Value Atlas (EVA) is a new tool developed by the Brookings Metropolitan Policy Program (Brookings Metro) and local partners in Portland, Oregon, and Minneapolis, Minnesota.
+The Economic Equity Value Atlas (EEVA) was developed by the Brookings Metropolitan Policy Program (Brookings Metro) and local partners in Portland, Oregon, and Minneapolis, Minnesota in 2022.
 It uses a web-based data visualization platform to help regions better align their resource allocations with community values, goals, and policies.
-The Mid-America Regional Council is participating in a pilot of the tool as part of a cohort of three metropolitan areas working with Brookings Metro with the purpose of increasing alignment across efforts in the Kansas City region.
+The Mid-America Regional Council participated in a pilot of the tool as part of a cohort of three metropolitan areas working with Brookings Metro with the purpose of increasing alignment across efforts in the Kansas City region.
+An initial phase of the tool was utilized in the 2023 Planning Sustainable Places (PSP) call for projects.
+During 2023, work will be focused on evaluating its use in the 2023 PSP call for projects and determining overall transportation metrics for use with the Connected KC 2050 (CKC 2050) update and incorporation into the 2027 suballocated call for projects.

-- 1. ACTIVITY: Develop a phase one of the tool to identify Activity Centers in the region and use as a component in the 2023 Planning Sustainable Places project application process.
+- 1. ACTIVITY: Evaluate use of phase one tool in the 2023 PSP call for projects.
 (Mar) - 2.
-ACTIVITY: Utilizing the five policy goals of Connected KC 2050 (CKC 2050), develop and detail values to be addressed within those goals for a phase two version of the EVA.
-(Dec) - 3.
+ACTIVITY: Utilizing the five policy goals of CKC 2050, develop and detail values to be addressed within those goals for a phase two version of the EVA.
+This will be folded into the CKC 2050 update process (Jun) - 3.
 ACTIVITY: Identify metrics to measure the values connected to the CKC 2050 goals.
-(Dec) - 4.
-ACTIVITY: Utilizing the 2025 suballocated call for project applications, prepare test metrics for future use in suballocated funds programming.
+(Sept) - 4.
+ACTIVITY: Utilizing the 2025 suballocated call for project applications, test metrics for future use in suballocated funds programming.
+(Dec) - 5.
+ACTIVITY: Utilize test metrics in evaluation of CKC 2050 call for projects.
 (Dec)

-5.9 Comprehensive Transit Oriented Development Plan for the Prospect MAX Corridor - Lead Agency City of Kansas City, Missouri/Kansas City Area Transportation Authority
+5.8 Comprehensive Transit Oriented Development Plan for the Prospect MAX Corridor - Lead Agency City of Kansas City, Missouri/Kansas City Area Transportation Authority

-To plan for Transit-Oriented Development (TOD) along the prospect MAX corridor; create a TOD zoning overlay for the corridor; identify needed multi-modal connections and improvements; identify development tools, partnerships, and strategies; implement mobility hubs as recommended in Smart Moves 3.0; and build on the Prosperity Playbook and the recommendations of the 2016 Smart Growth America TOD Workshop that was focused on the Prospect Corridor.
+- To plan for Transit-Oriented Development (TOD) along the prospect MAX corridor - Create a TOD zoning overlay for the corridor - Identify needed multi-modal connections and improvements - Identify development tools, partnerships, and strategies - Implement mobility hubs as recommended in Smart Moves 3.0; and build on the Prosperity Playbook and the recommendations of the 2016 Smart Growth America TOD Workshop that was focused on the Prospect Corridor.